 The Netherlands is a small country with a high GDP and buoyant workforce, which makes many of us wonder what is it like to work in the Netherlands.
 It is easy to find a job in most of the cities in this small country.
 Amsterdam is a centre for many Banks and Financial jobs, but there are also respectable economies’ in other cities like The Hague, Rotterdam, Eindhoven and Utrecht.
-The Netherlands is one of the countries that have always attracted many expats and immigrants to their small country.
-This is due too many factors:
+The Netherlands is one of the countries that have always attracted many ex-pats and immigrants to their small country.
+This is due to many factors:

 - The high standard of living and the high wages

-- The large number of jobs
+- A large number of jobs

 - The central location within Europe to enable travel

 - Beautiful history and scenery

 There are many ex-pats working at numerous large Dutch organisations that include names like KLM, ING, Unilever, Phillips and Shell.

 However, what is it like to work in the Netherlands?

 - Good nightlife in major cities, especially Amsterdam.
 The Netherlands has a long history of immigration and a colonial past.
 Hence, there are restaurants from Dutch colonies like Suriname and Indonesia, but also great gourmet restaurants from across the world.

 - The open and liberal culture has created a vibrant nightlife with great bars, clubs and varied entertainment to make your stay exciting.